Final Fantasy XIV: Development

-In a project postmortem Game Developers Conference 2014, Yoshida reflected on the herculean task of maintaining and updating an MMORPG while simultaneously developing a new one over the course of just two years and eight months.
+In a project postmortem at Game Developers Conference 2014, Yoshida reflected on the herculean task of maintaining and updating an MMORPG while simultaneously developing a new one over the course of just two years and eight months.
 He identified three main reasons why the original launch failed: an over-emphasis on graphical quality, a lack of modern MMORPG expertise in the development team, and a mentality that all problems could be fixed in future patches.
 These evolved from the team's prior experience on Final Fantasy XI, the previous MMORPG in the Final Fantasy series.
 As the series has been renowned for its state-of-the-art graphics, the original development team gained an unhealthy obsession with maximizing graphical quality at the expense of server performance, which was unsustainable for an online game with tens of thousands of high definition assets.
 In designing Final Fantasy XI, the team spent a year playing EverQuest, the most successful MMORPG of the early 2000s.
 However, they lacked experience with modern games in the genre; the original Final Fantasy XIV team was instructed merely to make something "different from Final Fantasy XI".
 Yoshida admonished that the team should "go play World of Warcraft for a year [for inspiration]" instead.

 A prevailing design philosophy for A Realm Reborn was to simultaneously appeal to hardcore MMORPG players while reaching out to new players and Final Fantasy fans who had never experienced the genre before.
 As a consequence, Yoshida held optimizing gameplay for controllers as a top priority.
 To streamline development, he made about 400 fundamental design decisions which eliminated time lost to getting approvals, with a focus on implementing standard features of the genre first.
 The new workflow pipeline was tested using updates to the original game and applied to development of A Realm Reborn.
 The continuing operations of the original release provided a valuable testing ground for new features that would be carried into the relaunch.
 Another focus was to appeal to busy players without a lot of free time, which led to creating the Duty Finder system.
 The base game and patch cycle were also designed to make it easy for lapsed players to return to.
 Throughout this process, Yoshida emphasized that communication with players and restoring their trust was key, even admitting that sales were secondary compared to redeeming the reputation of the series.
 Live streaming conversations between the development team and fans, such as the Letters from the Producer LIVE events, became a major element of Yoshida's player outreach strategy.